danielghost/adapt-adaptiveContent/README.md

 ```
 If `_shouldSubmitScore` is set to `true`, the score the learner attains in the diagnostic assessment will be reported to the LMS.
 Note that, if the course contains a final assessment, and the learner is required to complete that, the score for the final assessment will overwrite any score recording from their attempt at the diagnostic assessment.
 This is because SCORM only allows for one score per SCO to be recorded.

+The setting `_setPageStatusAs` allows a setting to either mark all adaptive content as `complete`, `optional` or `unavailable` based upon diagnostic assessment results.

+If `_shouldSubmitScore` is set to `true`, the score the learner attains in the diagnostic assessment will be reported to the LMS.
+Note that, if the course contains a final assessment, and the learner is required to complete that, the score for the final assessment will overwrite any score recording from their attempt at the diagnostic assessment.
+This is because SCORM only allows for one score per SCO to be recorded.

 The setting `_diagnosticAssessmentId` is the 'assessment ID' of the diagnostic assessment.
 This setting is mandatory.
 If the course includes a final assessment, you must set `_finalAssessmentId` to the 'assessment ID' of the final assessment.
 These settings are vital to allow the extension to know which assessment is which!

 ## Learner Journey Scenarios